Have you heard of the ketogenic diet?

 Then there’s the psychological value in being able to eat steak and butter all the time.
 Fat is delicious and keto allows for plenty of it.
 That can be a refreshing change if you find you struggle with avoiding fat.
 On the other hand, some people find it exhausting to cut carbs so severely.

-Your body’s metabolism is influenced by a number of factors, so ultimately, all this comes down to what works for you.
-If you’re looking to lose weight, keto may be worth a try.
+Your body’s metabolism is influenced by a number of factors, so ultimately, all this comes down to what works for you, but if you’re looking to lose weight, keto is worth a try.
+Overweight people who eat keto long-term see improvements in their blood pressure, ldl cholesterol levels, insulin resistance, triglycerides, type 2 diabetes risk, heart disease risk, and blood sugar levels [*].
+Keto's variety of health benefits make it great option if you're trying to lose weight.

 Anecdotally, many people on keto report more stable energy and mental clarity (a reduction in “brain fog”).
 We suspect, based on rat studies, that the improved mental function is thanks to a couple different things: